Side Effects

 Vaginal Dryness and Painful Intercourse

-The article provides an overview of vaginal dryness and related painful intercourse (also called dyspareunia).
+The article is an overview of vaginal dryness and painful intercourse (also called dyspareunia).
 These are some of the most common problems reported by women during or after cancer treatment.

 Injection Site Reactions